DylanBozarth/Andromeda/README.md

 ```
 npm start
 ```
-You can log into the game with the test account test@test.com PW: 123456
+You can log into the game with the test account test PW: 123456
 <br />
 Feel free to reach out if you have any questions!
 <br />